Pork loin cooking on Traeger Pro 575 Pellet Grill during the review process.

 This is the little firepot where all the magic starts.

-Better yet, it’s also easy.
-For instance, I now prefer to cook hamburgers on the Traeger instead of on my Weber grill, which I never would have expected.
+Better yet, cooking on a Traeger is also easy.
+For instance, I now prefer to cook hamburgers on my Traeger instead of on my Weber grill, which I never would have expected.
+Why?

 I have more room for error with burgers on the Traeger.
 I don’t have to babysit the burgers and they turn out great — juicy and cooked to the temperatures I’m looking for.
 And I don’t even have to flip them!
 This is especially cool when it comes to cooking lean burgers, and in particular, cooking wild game elk burgers.